luke33t/music-library-api/README.md

 - Input validation and parameterized queries to prevent SQL injection
 - Basic authentication for write operations
-- A proper frontend UI beyond the current bare-bones HTML/CSS
+- A proper frontend UI beyond the current simple HTML/CSS